 One of the first and most important rules of business management is that “your business cannot stay idle for long.”
 Many entrepreneurs wanted to cut down completely on marketing activities, feeling like the safe, financially responsible choice.
 But there has to be a balance between financial strain and the need to keep your audience informed and engaged.

 Did you know that long-term studies show that the right approach during an economic crisis is to increase – not decrease – your marketing spend?
 Nobody wants to be caught lagging behind the competition when the economy jumps up again.

 But what does marketing look like now?
 Has COVID-19 really changed the way we are advertising or engaging our audience?
 Results from this published CMO survey highlight several important trends.
 Keep reading, as we dive into the top eight changes we’ve witnessed.

 We’ve all been impacted by COVID-19 in some way or another, but this impact tremendously changed consumer behavior and attitudes.
 In the previously mentioned study, they found that 76% of people have recently picked up new habits, behaviors, and even routines.
 This has an undeniable role in consumers trying new products or brands that they never have before.

 With all this data and the world around us changing so fast, it can be easy to stick with what has always worked, but even data you collected 8 weeks ago may already be out of date.
 As marketing experts, it is our responsibility to stay ahead of trends and be proactive in monitoring customer behavior during any crisis.
-It’s more important than ever to continuously adjust your marketing strategies to how your target audience is reacting to the current climate, exemplifying true empathy to the situations they are in.
+It’s more important than ever to continuously adjust your marketing strategies to how your target audience is reacting to the current climate, exemplifying true empathy for the situations they are in.

 2. Digital Build to Back-End Infrastructure